mjmiller41/sushi-near-me/_places/sushi-by-bou-dc-citizenm-hotel-l-enfant-plaza-washington-dc.md

 rating: '4.6'
 rating_count: 0
 website: https://sushibybou.com/
+description: >-
+  Discover Sushi in Washington, DC$$$Sushi By Bou- DC in Washington, DC, offers a trendy rooftop dining experience at the CitizenM Hotel, where fresh Japanese flavors meet stunning city views.
+This spot specializes in expertly crafted sushi paired with a selection of sake and inventive cocktails, making it an ideal choice for those seeking authentic yet modern Asian cuisine.
+With wheelchair-accessible entrances and seating, the restaurant ensures a welcoming atmosphere for all guests, enhanced by outdoor options perfect for enjoying a relaxed meal.
+Additionally, it features a variety of beer, wine, and desserts, catering to diverse tastes in a casual setting that highlights the best of local sushi scenes.
+generative_summary: >-
+  Discover Sushi in Washington, DC$$$Sushi By Bou- DC in Washington, DC, offers a trendy rooftop dining experience at the CitizenM Hotel, where fresh Japanese flavors meet stunning city views.
+This spot specializes in expertly crafted sushi paired with a selection of sake and inventive cocktails, making it an ideal choice for those seeking authentic yet modern Asian cuisine.
+With wheelchair-accessible entrances and seating, the restaurant ensures a welcoming atmosphere for all guests, enhanced by outdoor options perfect for enjoying a relaxed meal.
+Additionally, it features a variety of beer, wine, and desserts, catering to diverse tastes in a casual setting that highlights the best of local sushi scenes.
+generative_disclosure: Summarized by AI using the Grok-3-Mini model.
 reviews:
   - ChZDSUhNMG9nS0VJQ0FnTUNBbTdlc2R3EAE
   - ChdDSUhNMG9nS0VJQ0FnSURfbFA2MzdnRRAB
   - ChdDSUhNMG9nS0VJQ0FnTUNRcnMyeW9BRRAB
   - ChdDSUhNMG9nS0VJQ0FnTURnb01lTTR3RRAB
   - ChZDSUhNMG9nS0VJQ0FnSURYOF9fcEdREAE
+review_summary: >-
+  What Visitors Are Buzzing About$$$Visitors to this sushi spot in Washington, DC, often rave about the fresh ingredients and creative twists on classic rolls, creating a generally upbeat vibe around their experiences.
+Many highlight the inviting rooftop atmosphere and attentive service as standout features, helping to build a reputation for memorable meals in a lively environment.
+Folks appreciate the solid drink selections, like sake and cocktails, which pair well with the flavorful dishes and add to the overall enjoyment.
+While some note it's a great pick for groups or special occasions, the high ratings suggest it's consistently delivering on taste and ambiance, making it a reliable choice for anyone craving top-notch sushi nearby.
+  Overall, the feedback paints a picture of a welcoming place that keeps diners coming back for more delicious bites.
+review_disclosure: Summarized by AI using the Grok-3-Mini model.
 parking_options:
   freeStreetParking: true
   paidStreetParking: true